PeterWong327/study-guide-notes/web-architecture.md

   - The browser displays the HTML content

+- How does DNS work?
+  Refer to "Why do we need a DNS".

 - Why do we need a DNS?
     - A DNS is like a phonebook of website addresses that matches domain names to the IP address (made up of numbers) of the website.
 When a user searches for a URL, the website domain name is sent to the DNS to ultimately retrieve the IP address of the website.
 The browser then sends a request to the website using the IP address.